RHP-ZBC/RHP-ZBC/README.md

 This account is initialized by one...but meant for two.

-There might be a loooong story about a silly boy and a special girl?
-I hope so.
+There might be a loooong story about a silly boy and a special girl in the future.
+At least I hope so.

 If not, then just leave me alone...with lifelong sorrow and regret.

 I wasn't there for her when she needed me.
-Why would I expect she will eventually be here for me?
+Why would I arrogantly expect she will eventually be here for me?

        \`*-.